JL710/iced-guide/src/app_structure/README.md

 >
 > You can mix and match these patterns to fit your need or build something entirely different.

-To demonstrate out patterns, we'll build a simple joke listing app throughout this chapter.
+To demonstrate our patterns, we'll build a simple joke listing app throughout this chapter.

 ## Proposed Naming Convention